-It’s easy to explore on foot, a quick read of the guidebook a chat to the hotel porters and a map from Tourist Information meant that we were out and about exploring the streets of Tbilisi without too much hassle.
+It’s easy to explore on foot, a quick read of the guidebook a chat to the hotel porters and a map from the Tourist Information office meant that we were out and about exploring the streets of Tbilisi without too much hassle.
 A central location made this easy, as did a pair of comfortable walking shoes and a degree of flexibility on our side.
 Do check beforehand about the many religious dates, for example during Orthodox Easter many of the attractions are either closed, or opening at unusual hours.
 Some of the street markets may also be closed.

 The popular check list would be to visit the Saturday Flea Market, Sulfur Baths (although we avoided the later), taking the funicular, climbing up to the Narikala Fortress, a cruise on the Mtkvari river, walking through the narrow, winding back alleys as well as regaling at the distinctive architecture of the buildings along the Rustavelli Avenue.
 It’s through the bricks that the entire history of the city unfolds – an eclectic mix of styles from different periods.